Louis Vallon is a brand owned by a cooperative winery.

 Philippe Cazaux is the Managing Director, responsible for developing the brand’s sales.
 He also works alongside the winemaking team to develop new products and continue to push the limits of excellence in sparkling wines.

 “Winemaker in the town of Saint-Vincent de Pertignas, I cultivate around forty hectares, 22 of which belong to me.
 On this vineyard, 13 hectares are now dedicated to crémant, whereas when the appellation was created in 1990, I started with a single hectare.
 Then I increased steadily, from year to year for two obvious reasons: the income which one draws from it is interesting and the market is demanding.
 I have never regretted having devoted plots to crémants made up of high-yielding soils.
 As the former President of the Cave de Saint-Pey Génissac, I had the heart to motivate my co-operators and I continue to do so because we still need vineyards for our basic wines.
 The only downside to this specialization is the hand picking.
 It involves finding and managing teams of harvesters over a very limited period of time.
-But here, too, UG Bordeaux is helping us … And the new tool will allow us to fully control larger production volumes, from one end of the chain to the other. “
+But here, too, Bordeaux Families is helping us … And the new tool will allow us to fully control larger production volumes, from one end of the chain to the other. “

 Hubert Burnereau, President of the UCVA Distillery in Coutras, of the French Federation of Cooperative Wine Distilleries, of Raisinor France and Grand Master of the Order of Vintners of Bordeaux and Bordeaux Supérieur